JaouherK/streamDeck-weatherPlugin/README.md

 # Description

 `Weather` is a plugin that displays a weather condition and temperature.
-It is connected to weatherApi provider and requires an API Key and a city as inputs.
+It is connected to weatherApi provider and requires an API Key and a city as required inputs.
+It has also selection for frequency of fetching and temperature unit.

 # Features